-Harvey Weinstein arrested on rape charges
+Harvey Weinstein charged with rape, sex abuse of two women

-NEW YORK — Harvey Weinstein turned himself in to New York police Friday morning and was arrested on charges that he raped one woman and forced another to perform oral sex on him, a source familiar with the investigation told CNN.
+NEW YORK -- Harvey Weinstein turned himself in to authorities Friday morning and was charged of rape, committing a criminal sex act, sexual abuse and sexual misconduct, according to the New York Police Department.

+The charges stem from incidents with two separate women, the NYPD said in a statement, and were the result of a joint investigation between police and the Manhattan District Attorney's office.

-Manhattan prosecutors will charge Weinstein with first- and third-degree rape in one case and a first-degree sex act in a second case, a source said.
-He’s expected to appear in court later in the day.
+Weinstein is expected to appear in court later in the day.

+A source familiar with the investigation told CNN the criminal sex act charge was from a case involving aspiring actress Lucia Evans, who alleges Weinstein forced her to perform oral sex on him in his Tribeca office in 2004.
+Evans has not responded to any of CNN's requests for comment since first speaking out about Weinstein in the New Yorker last fall.

+The alleged victim in the rape case has not been publicly identified, the source said.

-Weinstein walked into a New York police precinct office through a flurry of reporters and photographers, carrying what appeared to be books.
+The former Hollywood producer walked into a New York police precinct office through a gauntlet of reporters and photographers, carrying what appeared to be books.

+After being processed, Weinstein left the precinct office, his hands cuffed behind his back, and got into a large black SUV.

-It was a scene not unlike the red carpet walks he used to do, further highlighting how far the disgraced Hollywood producer has fallen since dozens of women came forward in the New York Times and the New Yorker to publicly accuse him of sexual misconduct.
+It was a scene not unlike the red carpet walks he used to do, further highlighting how far he has fallen since dozens of women came forward in the New York Times and the New Yorker to publicly accuse him of sexual misconduct.

 Weinstein's bond is expected to be set at $2 million, according to a law enforcement source.

-He is also under investigation for alleged sex crimes in Los Angeles and London.
+Weinstein is also under investigation for alleged sex crimes in Los Angeles and London.
 Federal prosecutors in New York have started a sex crimes investigation involving him, according to the Wall Street Journal.

 "I, and so many of Harvey Weinstein's survivors, had given up hope that our rapist would be held accountable by law.
 Twenty years ago, I swore that I would right this wrong.
 Today we are one step closer to justice," said actress Rose McGowan, one of the first women to publicly accuse Weinstein of assault.